The oldest longevity intervention in the book, and what we now know about it

 Extended Fasting

-Fasting for 24-72 hours or longer, periodically.
-More aggressive autophagy activation but greater practical challenges and potential risks.
+Extended fasting is the practice of fasting for 24-72 hours or longer, periodically.
+It drives more aggressive autophagy activation but brings greater practical challenges and potential risks.

 Fasting-Mimicking Diets

-Periodic (typically monthly) 5-day periods of very low calorie intake designed to trigger fasting responses while providing minimal nutrition.
-As Dr. Valter Longo, professor of gerontology and biological sciences at USC and creator of the fasting-mimicking diet, has explained, "The idea is to get the benefits of fasting while minimizing the burden and risks of total food deprivation."
-His research has shown that these diets can activate cellular stress resistance pathways similar to prolonged water-only fasting.
+A fasting-mimicking diet is a periodic (typically monthly) 5-day period of very low calorie intake designed to trigger fasting responses while providing minimal nutrition.
+As noted by Dr. Valter Longo, professor of gerontology and biological sciences at USC and creator of the fasting-mimicking diet, "The idea is to get the benefits of fasting while minimizing the burden and risks of total food deprivation."
+According to research by his group, these diets can activate cellular stress resistance pathways similar to prolonged water-only fasting.

 Who Should Be Cautious